 A 10X42 binocular is for you if you need details for identification, need the extra reach, and you're glassing in open areas with longer distances under good light.

 It's Not Just About Magnification!

 If you think you know it all by now, we should further equip you with all the know-how in choosing the right binoculars for you.
-Don’t forget to consider the quality of the glass, coatings, and build of the bino.
+Don't forget to consider the quality of the glass, coatings, and build of the binocular.

-No matter how tempted you are to go with either an 8X or a 10X bino, it’s about more than just magnification.
+No matter how tempted you are to go with either an 8X or a 10X binocular, it's about more than just magnification.
 Your binocular can only be as good as the components you invest in!